-It may seem a little early to be thinking about your future career but it's never too soon to start exploring your options - your future starts now.
-The Law School’s Employability team offers personalised careers guidance and support for making work experience and graduate job applications.
-The Team also advertises a variety of extra-curricular employability opportunities via the Employability Resource NOW learning room and email bulletins.
+The Law School’s Employability team offers personalised careers advice and guidance to support you with planning, and preparing for, your next steps.
+The Team also advertises a variety of extra-curricular employability opportunities to all law students via the Employability Resource NOW learning room and email bulletins.

-- Met with a specialist careers consultant and discussed my future options.
+- Met with a careers consultant to discuss career and/or further study options.

-- Applied to participate in the NLS mentoring scheme.
+- Applied to participate in one of NLS’ mentoring programmes.

 Placements and work experience for undergraduate students